Enable SSO with OneLogin as the Identity Provider

-Enabling single sign-on (SSO) for your domain within Help Scout allows your Users to easily and securely log in to their accounts.
-This article will help you get set up if your IdP is Onelogin.
-For more general information on using SSO with Help Scout, check out Enabling SSO in Your Account.
+Single sign-on (SSO) for your domain within Help Scout allows your Users to easily and securely log in to their accounts.
+This article will help you get set up if your IdP is OneLogin.
+For more general information on adding and using SSO with Help Scout, check out Enable SSO in Your Account.

 In this article